fuzzypicklz/SWE-training-proj-1/README.md

 For this assignment, you will be learning to get familiar with the normal ways of how to use an express app with a frontend view engine.(in this case, embeded javascript)

 ### Important:
-In the server database, I created two databases yuichi and bryce, you should use the one that is your name in the project.
+In the server database, I created one database called nicole, you should use the one that is your name in the project.
 ### Table of Contents
 **[Files to complete](#files-to-complete)**<br>